jolliebees/mochachai/README.md

 👋  Hi, I’m @jolliebees

-:herb: In the past years, I learned Phyton, R, and SQL.
-And currently, I'm  learning HTML, CSS, and Javascript.
+:herb: In the past years, I learned Phyton, R, and SQL for Database.
+And currently, I'm  learning HTML, CSS, and Javascript for Front-end Development.

 <!---
 jolliebees/jolliebees is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.